Neckbreaker: Gory neckbreaker

 The elevated shoulder neckbreaker, first sees the attacking wrestler lift an opponent into a position where the opponent and the wrestler are back to back with the opponent's head pulled across the shoulder of the attacking wrestler and their legs hooked over the wrestler's legs (the Gory special).
 From this position the attacking wrestler will drop to a sitting or kneeling position, driving the back of the opponent's neck into the shoulder of an attacking wrestler and the knees of the opponent into the mat.
 This move can also see the opponent's neck placed over the attacking wrestler's head instead of their shoulder.
 This move was popularized by Victoria as the Widow's Peak.

-Peyton Royce uses this as her signature move.
+Peyton Royce uses this as her signature move called Deja Vu.

 Somersault neckbreaker

 Also known as a front flip neckbreaker, the attacking wrestler stands in front of and facing a sitting opponent before running toward them and performing a somersault over them.
 As the wrestler falls, they grab the opponent by the head or neck, driving the opponent's head backwards to mat with both wrestlers landing on their backs.
 The maneuver can also be used against a standing opponent, usually when they are bent over.
 The standing variation can be used as a counter to a vertical suplex or a similar maneuver.
-Popularized by Marcus Alexander Bagwell as the Blockbuster.
-Naomi also uses this move.
+Popularized by Buff Bagwell as the Blockbuster.
+Naomi also uses this move, sometimes from the second rope.
+Ace Austin uses a running variant known as The Fold.
+Evan Golden utilizes the running variant as his finisher, calling it the Afterburner.